Nergis Mavalvala: Personal life

 Mavalvala is a lesbian and speaks openly on her sexual orientation and family history as a Pakistani immigrant, describing herself as an "out, queer person of color."
 Mavalvala stated that she was not aware of her sexual orientation until after college.
 Mavalvala is frequently questioned about how she was able to break through the barrier of gender roles and pursue a career of her choice.
 In an interview with the Pakistani newspaper Dawn, Mavalvala states, "I grew up in a family where the stereotypical gender roles were not really observed.
 So I grew up thinking women can, must and should do anything and everything.
 That is very important for me."
 She also speaks about the ability of individuals in Pakistan to break gender roles and stigmas: "Anybody should be able to do those things.
 And I am proof of that because I am all of those things.
 With the right combination of opportunity, it was possible for me to do."

-Mavalvala is often viewed as a role model for aspiring female scientists with roots in the Indian subcontinent.
+Mavalvala is often viewed as a role model for aspiring female scientists with roots in the South Asia.
 As a young child Mavalvala was frequently involved in handy work, and was not bound to stereotypical gender roles in subcontinent culture, due to the manner in which her sister and she were raised.
 Mavalvala states that much of her success is accredited to good mentors in both the United States and Pakistan that encouraged her academic ability.
 In a television interview in 2016, Mavalvala stated, "When everyone has access to education that's when all the other things come into place...
 [You've] got to do what gives you pleasure, gotta find a way to do it.
 People should just do what they enjoy most and I think for all of society whether it's in Pakistan or elsewhere we have to create opportunities for young girls to do what they're good at and do what they love to do must cultivate the sense of wonder in a child."

 Mavalvala and her partner have two children and reside in Cambridge, Massachusetts in the United States.
 Mavalvala has extended family in Karachi and visited the city in 2010.

+She visited Cedar College (a prominent A Level School) on the 23rd of September 2026, in Karachi, Pakistan; giving a lecture on "The Quest for Gravitational Waves".